stuartErnstsen/react-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+  - State is an immutable object on class components where we can store various data for our application into key/value pairs.

 2. Where do you set initial state?
+  - State is initialized in the constructor of a class component.

 3. What method do you use to update state?
+  - this.setState({stateKeyName: someNewValue})

 ### Understand